UASCG/vintagestory-mod_download_script/README.md

 # Mod Download Script for Vintage Story
-This script automates mod downloads for Vintage Story.
+This Bash/Shell script automates mod downloads for Vintage Story.
 This is intended for mass downloads, e.g. when downloading a large batch of mods for the first time.
-Made with the intent to be used for servers, but can be used for singleplayer usage as well.
+Made with the intent to be used for Linux servers, but can be used for singleplayer usage as well.

 ## Usage Instructions
 1. Place mod_download_script.sh in the Mods directory of your Vintage Story server.